ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## License

-The code is licensed under the BSD-3-Clause license.
+The code here is licensed under the BSD-3-Clause license.
 Note that the METAS UncLib package, which is required to run the uncertainty features, has its own separate license: [https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html](https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html)